cake-contrib/Home/Guidelines.md

 Those references are being implicitly added by the Cake engine.
 Thus there is no need to add them as dependencies inside the nuspec file.
 This is not too hard to accomplish of you write your own nuspec file.
-But if you are using `dotnet.exe pack` to create the nuget package you need to explicitly mark those references as private assets inside the new csproj format.
+But if you are using `dotnet.exe pack` to create the NuGet package you need to explicitly mark those references as private assets inside the new csproj format.

 ```xml